Physical and medical problems

 - Spina bifida: The effects can range from mild to severe.
 Children will need to use crutches or a wheelchair.

-How will my child's school help?
+How will the school help?

 Schools must make sure that children are included, and that they take into account children’s individual needs.